answersLogoWhite

 when they are brand new you simply grab the inside of a scissor and start to scratch the box of the pointe shoe.

-Where were pointe shoes discovered?
+What year were pointe shoes invented?